 This also addresses two of the most common fears that managers have about performance appraisals – confrontations and surprises.
 Many managers avoid performance reviews because of fear confrontation.
-This tension which fear creates prevents a successful interchange taking place.
+This tension, which fear creates could end up preventing a successful interchange taking place.

-If there is ongoing communication throughout the year, the fear and anxiety associated with appraisal will lessen and the assessment will be far more effective.
+If there is ongoing communication throughout the year, the fear and anxiety associated with appraisals will lessen and the assessment will be far more effective.

 When providing feedback be as specific as possible by noting key examples of when an employee demonstrated a certain quality.
 You should also talk about the consequences or rewards of their performance.
 This will give staff an incentive to improve – to either save their job, or get a salary increase, for example.

 By listening to employees concerns or worries you will be able to talk through potential solutions and create a higher morale in the workplace.